-When you're offered a "rate lock" from the lender, it means that you are guaranteed to keep a set interest rate for a determined period for your application process.
-This protects you from getting through your whole application process and learning at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a lender's promise to hold a specific interest rate and a certain number of points for you for a certain period while your application is processed.
+This saves you from working through your whole application process and learning at the end that your interest rate has gotten higher.

-Although there can be a choice of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
-You can get a longer period for your lock, but in making this choice, will likely have a higher interest rate than you would have with a shorter span of time
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer spans usually costing more.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would with a shorter rate lock span of time

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.